This incredible mother held the same touching sign at Pride for nearly 50 years

 After both her daughters came out to her in 1971, Goldin attended Pride in New York City where she was always photographed holding the same touching sign.
 It read, "I Adore My Lesbian Daughters — Keep Them Safe."

-This June is the first Pride month in decades where Goldin and her signature sign aren't celebrating on the streets of New York City, because she passed away in May.
+This June is the first Pride month in decades where Goldin and her signature sign aren't celebrating on the streets of New York City.
+Sadly, she passed away in May.

 The Washington Post caught up with Goldin, a literary agent and community activist, in 1997 at Pride in New York City.
 She said her daughters, Reenie and Sally, were marching in parades in Portland, Oregon and San Francisco.